jon-higgins/ivory-castle/docs/EASTER_EGG_JAMMY.md

 ## 🔐 Activation

 ### Trigger:
+- By default inactive, the feature is activated at any point by the "V" character in V X.Y in thge control panel
+- When active the "V" changes from blue to red
 - Player name must be **exactly** `Jammy` (case-sensitive)
 - No spaces, no variations
 - Checked when player names are confirmed